Our Mission

 Jane Faherty, Stamford JCC JumpStart Program Executive Director & Special Education Advocate

-Questions?
-Please email Rachel Berliner, Public Relations at [email protected]
+For questions about this webinar, please email Rachel Berliner, Public Relations Assistant at [email protected]